eclipse/paho.mqtt.python/README.rst

     on_message(client, userdata, message)

 Called when a message has been received on a topic that the client subscribes to.
+This callback will be called for every message received.
+Use ``message_callback_add()`` to define multiple callbacks that will be called for specific topic filters.

 client
     the client instance for this callback